kevinfaust0308/ImageHeatmapGeneratorDemo/README.md

 ## Getting Started

-Simply run in the terminal:
+Within code directory, run in terminal:

 ```
 set FLASK_APP=AlgorithmiaHeatmap.py
 flask run
 ```

-Choose different settings on the website and click generate
+On the site, upload an image or use the provided ones, choose different settings, and click generate

 ### Prerequisites

 ```
-numpy
 algorithmia
-opencv
 flask
 ```